fountain pen

 None of those, however, really address the fundamental practice of building an inner life: talking to yourself.

-Keeping a Journal Helps You Tune in to Your Own Radio
+Journaling Keeps You Tuned in to Your Own Radio

-But jumping into journaling isn’t easy for everyone.
+Jumping into journaling isn’t easy for everyone.
 You might want guidance.
-I’ve spent the last year testing work-life-balance and guided journals to bring you three I feel are really good at taking you along one of the important paths to a vibrant personal and professional zen: the path of productivity, the path of self-discovery, and the path of deep devotion.
+I spent a year testing work-life-balance and guided journals.
+Here are three I feel are really good at taking you along one of the important paths to a vibrant personal and professional zen.
+(Note: Find more journal options in our lawyer gift guide and in Attorney at Work’s store.)

 Michael Hyatt is a consultant to megastar CEOs.
 Recently, he developed a planner system that helps professionals look past the small victories of daily work toward the slow and graceful improvements one can achieve by looking at their long-term goals, habits and free time.